By James Rwema;

 CHWs work in tandem with over 500 health centers in hard-to-reach communities across Rwanda.
-The health centers provide the same range of services as CHWs, as well as consultation with nurses, hospitalization, pharmacy services, evacuation, and arrangements of hospital visits, deliveries and caesarean sections.
+The health centers provide a range of services as CHWs, as well as consultation with nurses, hospitalization, pharmacy services, evacuation, and arrangements of hospital visits, deliveries and caesarean sections.

-CHWs who follow up pairs of mother-infant in their villages, were trained and equipped with mobile phones to allow interactive real time two-way communication with the health ambulance system.
+CHWs who follow up pairs of mother-infant in their villages, are trained and equipped with mobile phones to allow interactive real time two-way communication with the health ambulance system.

 Using mobile phones provided as part of the RapidSMS program, CHWs record new pregnancies including mother/infant identification and the first day of the last menstrual period into the RapidSMS system.

 “We also record danger signs and symptoms suggestive of potential life-threatening event that warrant urgent attention,” Uwamurera said in an interview.

 According to Dr Ndayishimiye, the application is a free and open source platform for mobile system built in Python and Django, where it was customized to track key maternal, newborn and child health indicators across all villages in Rwanda.

 Whereas the platform’s main solution aims to facilitate communication between CHWs and the ambulance system, health facilities staff, and the central government, some experts in public health sectors note that yet the system contributed in increasing the number of women who are delivering at a healthcare facility, there are still some problems that are not addressed by the RapidSMS.

 According to Ruto Hinda, one of the senior researchers at the e-Health program at the School of public Health of the University of Rwanda, lack of trainings, lack of motivation fee among CHWs, remoteness and network coverage by the smart phones used in visiting pregnant women remains one of the biggest challenges with Rapid SMS reporting on child and maternal health in Rwanda.